webern-unibas-ch/awg-app/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4717678.svg)](https://doi.org/10.5281/zenodo.4717678)

-A prototype web application for the online edition of the [Anton Webern Gesamtausgabe](https://www.anton-webern.ch), located at the Musicological Seminar of the University of Basel.
+A prototype web application for the online edition of the [Anton Webern Gesamtausgabe](https://www.anton-webern.ch), located at the Department of Musicology of the University of Basel.
 It is written in [Angular](https://angular.io/) and runs on [edition.anton-webern.ch](https://edition.anton-webern.ch).

 ## Contributors ✨